alan-turing-institute/the-turing-way-book/content/make/make.md

 ### Makefile no. 5 (Wildcards and Path Substitution)

-When Makefiles get more complex, you may want to use more "bash-like" features such as building outputs for all the files in an input directory.
-While pattern rules get you a long way, Make also has features for wildcards and string/path manipulation for when pattern rules are insufficient.
+When Makefiles get more complex, you may want to use more advanced features such as building outputs for all the files in an input directory.
+While pattern rules will get you a long way, Make also has features for wildcards and string or path manipulation for when pattern rules are insufficient.

-While before our input files were numbered, we'll now switch to a scenario where they have more meaningful names.
+While previously our input files were numbered, we'll now switch to a scenario where they have more meaningful names.
 Let's switch over to the ``big_data``
 branch: